wp-plugins/content-glass-button/Readme.txt

 2. Extract the zip content into `/wp-content/plugins/content-glass-button` directory (you may be needed to create this directory).
 3. Activate the plugin through the 'Plugins' menu in WordPress

+After Installation is completed:
-4. Go into the CG Button Settings and enter your APP Id.
-If you don't have one then you can register at the [registration](http://developers.contentglass.com/user/register) page.
+Go into the CG Button Settings and enter your APP Id.
+* Note: for trial you can use the shared APP ID: "5513c675ag580" If you don't have one then you can register at the [registration](http://developers.contentglass.com/user/register) page.
+After you register go into:[Application creation page](http://developers.contentglass.com/admin/structure/entity-type/application/application/add?destination=my_applications) and create a new application.

+For more information you can enter [developers site](http://developers.contentglass.com/).
-== Frequently Asked Questions ==
+For any questions you can send us email at: system@contentglass.com == Frequently Asked Questions ==

 = How do i get an APP_ID? =
 You enter the [registration](http://developers.contentglass.com/user/register) page and register.
+After you register go into [Application creation page[(http://developers.contentglass.com/admin/structure/entity-type/application/application/add?destination=my_applications) and create a new application.

 == Screenshots ==
 1. Content Glass button wordpress widgets.